How to Taper Prednisone

-In this article, I explain who needs to taper prednisone and why tapering prednisone is necessary.
+In this article, I explain how to taper prednisone to prevent side effects and withdrawal, who needs to taper prednisone and why tapering prednisone is necessary.
 Next I explain the scientific foundation of tapering.
 Finally, I conclude with some examples of prednisone tapers for different situations.
 Tapering schedules and tapering charts give examples of how you can minimize prednisone side effects.
 Four videos give explanations for each of these topics as well.
+Plus at the end of this article you can download a free printable prednisone taper chart.

 It is important to understand that tapering is a slow process taking at least several weeks if not several months.
 There are different methods depending on your situation.
 Choose the prednisone taper chart that fits your situation.